 C# State Sync#

 React doesn't know when C# values change.
-OneJS provides hooks that poll C# state every frame and re-render only when values differ.
+OneJS provides two hooks to sync C# state into React components.

 Simple Mode#